 MCD's engineering, selling and administrative expenses decreased from \$97.1 million in fiscal 2004 to \$87.8 million in fiscal 2005.
 As a percentage of revenue, these expenses decreased from 29.4% to 28.3%.
 The decrease was primarily due to cost-reduction actions taken in fiscal 2004 related to the successful transfer of TRuepointTM production from Montreal, Canada to San Antonio, Texas as well as the consolidation of administrative and support functions at our Morrisville, North Carolina location.
-See "- Discussion of Business Segments" below for further information.
+See the "Discussion of Business Segments" discussion below of this MD&A for further information.